Ak25-15/Browser_Extension/README.md

 #  Task 7 – Identify and Remove Suspicious Browser Extensions

 ##  Objective
-This task was part of a Cyber Security Internship designed to raise awareness about the potential threats posed by browser extensions.
-The goal was to identify and remove any suspicious, unused, or potentially harmful extensions installed in a web browser.
+This task is part of a Cyber Security Internship aimed at increasing awareness of browser-based threats.
+The goal was to identify, analyze, and remove potentially harmful or unnecessary browser extensions to improve security and performance.

 ## Tools Used
-- **Browser**: Google Chrome (you may replace this with Firefox if applicable)
+- **Web Browser**: Google Chrome
-- **Operating System**: Windows 10
+- **Platform**: Windows 10
-- **Manual Review and Research**
+- **Research Method**: Manual inspection and review using Chrome Web Store and online security sources

 ## Steps Performed

-1. **Opened Chrome Extension Manager**
+1. **Accessed the Extensions Panel**
-   Navigated to `chrome://extensions/` to view all currently installed extensions.
+   - Navigated to `chrome://extensions/` in the browser to view all currently installed extensions.

-2. **Reviewed Each Extension Manually**
+2. **Manually Reviewed Each Extension**
-   - Checked the **permissions** granted (e.g., "Read and change all your data on the websites you visit").
+   - Observed extension names, permissions, and developer information.
+   - Clicked on "Details" for each extension to check what permissions were granted (e.g., access to site data, history, downloads).
-   - Reviewed **user ratings** and **reviews** on the Chrome Web Store.
+   - Searched for reviews and reputation of each extension in the Chrome Web Store and cybersecurity forums.

+3. **Identified Suspicious or Unused Extensions**
-   - Identified extensions that had poor reviews, outdated development activity, or suspicious functionality.
+   - Flagged extensions that requested excessive permissions or had negative reviews or low ratings.

-3. **Flagged Suspicious Extensions**
-   - One extension named "**Video Downloader Plus**" had overly broad permissions and questionable reviews.
-   - Another extension called "**PDF Converter HQ**" redirected users to unwanted websites—this was a red flag.
+   - Examples: Extensions like "Video Downloader Plus" and "PDF Converter HQ" showed signs of being intrusive or misleading.

-4. **Removed Unnecessary Extensions**
+4. **Removed Problematic Extensions**
-   Uninstalled the flagged extensions and others I no longer use to improve security and browser performance.
+   - Uninstalled extensions that were:
+     - Not in use
+     - Poorly reviewed
+     - Known for hijacking browser settings or redirecting traffic

 5. **Restarted Browser**
-   Ensured the changes were applied and checked for any improvement in performance or unexpected behavior.

-##  What I Learned
-- Browser extensions, while useful, can easily become vectors for malware, spyware, or adware.
-- Some extensions request excessive permissions that can compromise privacy.
-- Keeping only trusted, essential extensions minimizes the attack surface of your browser.
+   - To ensure all changes took effect and confirm the system behaved normally after removal.

-##  Screenshots
+## Key Learnings
-You can find all relevant screenshots in the `screenshots/` folder:
-- `extensions_before.png`: Extensions before audit
-- `suspicious_extension_details.png`: A highlighted example
-- `extensions_after.png`: Extensions after cleanup
+- Some browser extensions, though useful on the surface, may pose serious privacy and security risks.
+- Always review the permissions an extension asks for during installation.
+- Keep only those extensions that are essential and from trusted sources.

-##  Key Concepts
+## 📚 Key Concepts
 - Browser Security
-- Extension Permissions
+- Permissions Analysis
-- Malware Awareness
+- Malicious Extensions
-- Digital Hygiene Best Practices
+- Safe Browsing Practices

+---